Eat like a local in Japan

 Hungry for more?
 Here are some foodie facts to keep you going

-- Tokyo has a staggering number of Michelin-starred restaurants, which has increased from 227 in 2017 to 234 just this year.
-The Mandarin Oriental hotel is home to three restaurants which grace the list.
+- Tokyo has a staggering number of Michelin-starred restaurants – a total of 226 as of 2020.
+The Mandarin Oriental hotel is home to three restaurants which grace the list

 - Tailor-made holidays